PURPOSE OF THIS POLICY

 Physical security of the surveillance system infrastructure must include (at a minimum) camera installation in tamper proof enclosures, installing cabling in (EMT) conduit, and locating DVR’s or servers in locked rooms with carefully controlled access.

 Surveillance Equipment Operators:

-- Operators shall receive a copy of this Policy and the STC Procedures standards, and must sign that they have read, understood and will comply with their contents
+Operators shall receive a copy of this Policy and the STC Procedures standards, and must sign that they have read, understood and will comply with their content.

 COMPLIANCE WITH THIS POLICY

 Violations of this policy can lead to disciplinary action, up to and including termination of employment or discipline pursuant to the Student Conduct Code.
 Persons violating this policy may be subject to civil and criminal liability under applicable laws.
 If a system is installed without complying with the policy, it may be removed at the expense of the department responsible for the unauthorized installation.